 Training Opportunities for Educators, Tutors, and Parents

 In partnership with The Schenck School, the Dyslexia Resource is excited to offer various courses and workshops aimed at increasing one’s knowledge about dyslexia and working with dyslexic students.
-Registration for the 2019 spring and summer courses is now available.
-Descriptions of classes available in the past are offered below.
+Registration for the 2019 fall and 2020 spring courses is now available.
+Descriptions of our training offerings are below.

 Workshops and courses can be tailored for a group’s specific needs.
 Please contact us if you would like to discuss opportunities for custom training at your school.
 Also subscribe to our Educator's email list to hear about classes as they are offered throughout the year!